-A well-versed defense attorney could advocate on your behalf to develop a strong defense strategy.
+A well-versed defense lawyer could advocate on your behalf to develop a strong defense strategy.
 You could fight back against any gun charges you are facing by working with knowledgeable legal representation.

 Individuals who May Not Possess Firearms in Austin

-Under Texas Penal Code § 46.04, it is illegal for individuals who have been convicted of a felony to possess firearms for five years following the date of the conviction or the date they were released from probation or parole, whichever is later.
+Under Tex.
+Pen.
+Code § 46.04, it is illegal for individuals who have been convicted of a felony to possess firearms for five years following the date of the conviction or the date they were released from probation or parole, whichever is later.
 Illegal possession of a firearm by a felon is a third-degree felony offense.

-Federal and state laws make it illegal for those who have been convicted of domestic violence, even if it is a misdemeanor conviction, to possess firearms.
-Similarly, anyone who is subject to domestic violence protective orders also is banned from possessing firearms.
-The exception to this is peace officers.
+Furthermore, federal and state law make it illegal for those who have been convicted of domestic violence, even if it is a misdemeanor conviction, to possess firearms.
+Similarly, anyone who is subject to domestic violence protective orders also is banned from possessing firearms, except for peace officers.
 A violation of these laws is a Class A misdemeanor offense.

 Locations Where Guns Are Not Allowed

-This section contains a long list of places where firearms are prohibited.
-Such locations include public or private schools, any property where school activities are occurring, and school buses.
+This section contains a long list of places where firearms are prohibited including public or private schools, property where school activities are occurring, and school buses.
 The only exceptions are if the school authorizes a person to carry firearms or if they are lawfully carrying a gun at a college or university.

-Other locations where firearms typically are prohibited include government and court offices, racetracks, polling places during voting times, and secured areas of airports.
-Since it is a third-degree felony offense to violate this law, the potential penalties for a conviction may be severe.
-Consequently, anyone facing gun offenses may wish to ask the advice of an Austin attorney.
+Other locations where firearms generally are prohibited include government and court offices, racetracks, polling places during voting times, and secured areas of airports.
+It is a third-degree felony offense to violate this law, so the potential penalties for a conviction may be severe.
+As a result, anyone facing these offenses may wish to ask the advice of an Austin gun attorney.

-The Tex.
+Tex.
 Pen.
-Code § 42.12 makes it illegal to recklessly discharge a firearm in a city or town that has a population of 100,000 or more.
+Code § 42.12 makes it illegal to recklessly discharge a firearm in a city or town that has a population of $100,000 or more.
 This offense is a Class A misdemeanor.
-It is a third-degree felony pursuant to Tex.
+However, it is a third-degree felony pursuant to Tex.
 Pen.
 Code § 22.05 to intentionally discharge a firearm at another person or at home, building, or vehicle, regardless of whether the location is occupied.

-Possessing or exhibiting a firearm during the commission of other crimes may result in more serious charges and harsher penalties.
-An alleged assault may result in aggravated assault charges if the person used or showed a deadly weapon.
-An aggravated assault could be a first or second-degree felony offense, whereas a simple assault can be a misdemeanor or lower-level felony, depending on the situation.
+Possessing or exhibiting a firearm during the commission of other crimes can result in more serious charges and harsher penalties.
+For example, an alleged assault may result in aggravated assault charges if the person used or showed a deadly weapon.
+Aggravated assault can be a first or second-degree felony offense, whereas a simple assault can be a misdemeanor or lower-level felony, depending on the situation.

 Call an Austin Gun Attorney for Legal Advice

-Gun offenses could be extremely serious.
-A gun-related conviction might make it more difficult to find work, further your education, and even find an apartment – notably if it is a felony offense.
+Gun offenses can be extremely serious, and a gun-related conviction can make it more difficult to find work, further your education, and even find an apartment – particularly if it is a felony offense.
 You may put your entire future at risk for an incident that results in gun charges.
-Getting answers to your questions from an experienced Austin gun lawyer may be invaluable.
+As a result, getting answers to your questions from an experienced Austin gun lawyer can be invaluable.

 Skillful advocacy and legal representation may help you reach a positive outcome.
 With the legal assistance that you need, you may be able to move on with your life and minimize the negative consequences.
 Call today to get started.